SELECT

 |

-If you specify this option, the query also returns results if there exists a cycle.
+If you specify this option, the query also returns results if a cycle exists.
 In this case the expansion will be terminated when a cycle is detected. |

-list and the WHERE
+and in the WHERE

 conditions to qualify the results of a hierarchical query.